skip navigation

 Regulating Small Cell Technology

 MRSC has received requests for examples of city ordinances that address small cell technology.
-In the past, many cities have regulated wireless facilities through their zoning codes.
+In the past, many cities regulated wireless facilities through their zoning codes.
 However, placement of small cell facilities in the rights-of-way may require cities to integrate their zoning approval process for wireless with right-of-way processes (franchise and master use permits).

-Examples of Small Cell Technology Ordinances
+Examples of Small Cell Technology Ordinances and Codes

 Examples of Small Cell Franchise Applications